ddwalk77/streaming-03-rabbitmq/README.md

 1. Did you notice you had to change the message in two places?
     1. You update the actual message sent.
     1. You also update what is displayed to the user.
-    - I did not catch this at first and though the first message was still being picked up.
+    - Note: I did not catch this at first and though the first message was still being picked up.
 Once I read this I updated both places.
 1. Fix this by introducting a variable to hold the message.
     1. Use your variable when sending.
     1. Use the variable again when displaying to the user.
-    - Code was updated to add variable 'Message' and change code to pick up the variable allowing for update in one place
+    - Note: Code was updated to add variable 'Message' and change code to pick up the variable allowing for update in one place

 To send a new message, you'll only make one change.
 Updating and improving code is called 'refactoring'.
 Use your skills to keep coding enjoyable.

+Notes:
 - The queue name where both processes on both terminals are listening and emitting is called 'Hello'
 - Emitting:
 ![Emitting terminal script](https://github.com/ddwalk77/streaming-03-rabbitmq/blob/main/Screenshot-2023-01-22-095930-emitting.png "Emitting terminal script")